 £7 Affiliated Club runners or

 £10 Unaffiliated runners

 *Please note that an additional processing fee may be charged, but no stamps and other postage costs are incurred

 Entry is available on-the-day, subject to the race limit, to members of CLGP clubs only.
 NMAC members please note, on years when it is being held in tandem, you MUST pre-enter to count for NMAC Championship points.
-Pre-entry is available by post and online (via Runnersworld, Sportsoft and UK Forms / UK Results / BookitZone).
-Click the relevant images to download and entry form in PDF format or go to the online entry sites:
+Pre-entry is available by post and online (via Sportsoft and BookitZone / UK Forms / UK Results).
+Click the relevant images to download an entry form in PDF format or go to the online entry sites:

 REGISTRATION & CONDITIONS

 Registration is on the indoor running track at Leverhulme Park (use postcode BL2 6EX for sat-navs).
 The race is held under UKA rules and minimum entry age is 14.
 Mp3 players are not permitted.
 The course is suitable for all levels but not wheelchairs.
 The race starts at 10.00am prompt.

 BUH&AC makes every effort to ensure that this race is held as scheduled.
 However, in the event of causes outside our control triggering a race cancellation, please note that our policy is to not encourage the refund of entry fees.
 As is common with other ‘community-inclusive appropriately-priced’ running events organised by athletic clubs, we would hope to attempt to reschedule the event and offer a carry-over instead.
 Where this is not possible, we would hope entrants will appreciate that an event of this scale is many months in the planning with considerable attendant cost, much of which is either spent or committed well ahead of the event.